kuzudb/kuzu/README.md

 - Multi-core query parallelism
 - Serializable ACID transactions

-Kùzu is being actively developed at University of Waterloo as a feature-rich and usable GDBMS.
+Kùzu is being actively developed at University of Waterloo as a feature-rich and usable graph database management system (GDBMS).
 Kùzu is available under a permissible license.
 So try it out and help us make it better!
 We welcome your feedback and feature requests.

 ## Installation